 Dr. Toni Jensen was born and raised in Tacoma, Washington.
 After graduating high school, she volunteered at a cat hospital and soon found her love for veterinary medicine.
 She obtained a bachelor of science degree in microbiology and went on to become a doctor of veterinary medicine at Washington State University.
-Following graduation, she practiced in Tacoma for three years and has been practicing in Sequim for the last seven years.
+Following graduation, she practiced in Tacoma for three years and has been practicing in Sequim for the last 11 years.
 She opened Hurricane Ridge Veterinary Hospital in 2012.
 Dr. Jensen believes in continuing education as veterinary medicine is always changing.
-She has two dogs,Maybel and Mandy Lynn, both Pitt bull rescues and a cat named Lilly.
+Dr. Jensen has extensive experience in dentistry, surgery and management of chronic disease.
+She has a gentle touch and calming nature with pets.
+She has two dogs, Mabel and Mandy Lynn, both Pitt bull rescues and a cat named Lilly.
 Dr. Jensen was married out at lake Crescent.
 She and her husband love the outdoors and feel at home on the Olympic Peninsula.

 Kelsey grew up in Renton, Wa.
 She has always loved being around animals of all kinds.
 She played roller derby while in high school.
 She attended Washington State University where she earned a bachelor's of science degree in animal science in 2017.
 While in college, Kelsey worked for the WSU Beef Center and assisted in taking care of cattle.
 She later worked as a horseback ride guide in the Methow Valley.
 Kelsey recently moved to the peninsula where she lives with her husband.
 She grew up with dogs and cats, and also loves horses and cattle.